pyladies/global-organizing/README.md

 ### Process/workflow

 Write ups of our global organizing process and workflow are in the `/process` directory.

-Example: the new PyLadies chapter onboarding workflow.
+Example: PyLadies chapter onboarding workflow, PyLadies Global Council Selection Proposals.

 ### Scripts